 Reviewed by roger.stark. from tel.aviv on 27th May 2013

 Reviewed by Ronnie from Scotland on 20th Apr 2013

 the apps are available and Google maps is decent for sat navigation I had tom

-tom on the iPhone and I'm tempted to buy it for Android as
+tom on the iPhone and I'm tempted to buy it for Android as it is great.

-store and are as good if not better on Android.
-If you have an iPhone
+are as good if not better on Android.
+If you have an iPhone don't hesitate to

 The battery is outstanding and lasts a full day no problems.

 a swipe pad installed and it looks great and I can open apps quicker than the

 Can't fault it and with xbmc installed it's all you need for Entertainment